LiamKearn/config/README.md

 # Configs
-> It's dangerous to type alone take these.
+> It's dangerous to type alone, take these.
-> I still stuck at typing with these..
+> I still stuck at typing with these.

-# TODOs
- - [ ] Either completely switch to arch or use homebrew on Ubuntu (weird).

 # Env
 I use a mix of a Macbook (4c, intel) and a (beefy) Ubuntu machine for development.